-- Kartarpur Sahib Gurudwara is located on the bank of river Ravi (Rabi) in Pakistan.
+1. Kartarpur Sahib Gurdwara is located on the bank of river Ravi (Rabi) in Pakistan.

-- The foundation stone was laid in Gurdaspur on 26 November, 2018 and marks the initiation of Kartarpur Corridor.
+2. The foundation stone was laid in Gurdaspur on 26 November, 2018 and marks the initiation of the Kartarpur Corridor.
 Further, on 28 November 2018 in Pakistan, the foundation stone was laid down.
-No doubt, Kartarpur Sahib has a rich history of nearly 500 years.

-How Indian devotees were able to visit or see Kartarpur Sahib Gurudwara?
+How were Indian devotees able to visit or see Kartarpur Sahib Gurdwara?

-At the time of the partition of India-Pakistan, gurudwara moved to Pakistan, so citizens of India need a visa to visit Kartarpur Sahib.
-Those who are not able to go to Pakistan, they see with the help of binoculars in the Gurudwara Shaheed Baba Sidh Saun Randhawa located at Dera Baba Nanak in the Indian border.
-Kartarpur Sahib Gurudwara is visible from the border towards India.
-In Pakistan, the government takes care that the grass does not accumulate around this gurudwara, so it keeps cutting and pruning around it so that it can be seen well from India and there is no problem for the devotees.
+At the time of the partition of India-Pakistan, gurdwara moved to Pakistan, so citizens of India need a visa to visit Kartarpur Sahib.
+Those who are not able to go to Pakistan, see with the help of binoculars in the Gurdwara Shaheed Baba Sidh Saun Randhawa located at Dera Baba Nanak on the Indian border.
+Kartarpur Sahib Gurdwara is visible from the border towards India.
+In Pakistan, the government takes care that the grass does not accumulate around this gurdwara, they keep cutting and pruning around it so that it can be seen well from India and there is no problem for the devotees.

-So we can say that Kartarpur Corridor is a historic move by India and Pakistan government for the devotees to visit Kartarpur Sahib Gurudwara situated in Pakistan.
+So, we can say that Kartarpur Corridor is a historic move by the Indian and Pakistan governments for the devotees to visit Kartarpur Sahib Gurudwara situated in Pakistan.